vivshaw/vivshaw.github.io/_posts/blog/2017-01-25-build-you-a-tweetbot-1.md

 * Tweet those sentences
 * Automate itself to tweet every X seconds

-Let's try to break that down into some variabless and methods.
+Let's try to break that down into some variables and methods.
 Clearly, we'll need to give our bot a `corpus` to load and a `delay` in seconds between tweets.
 We'll need to store a markov `model` in order to generate tweets.
 We've also seen from noodling with Tweepy that we'll need an `api` object.
 Of these, the `api` and the `model` are the only ones we'll need to use repeatedly, so they'll be class fields; the other two need merely be method arguments.
 As for methods: we'll only need to authenticate, load our corpus, and make our model once, so it makes sense to put these in the constructor.
 However, if we pull out the corpus and modeling into a helper method, we'll also be able to change our corpus after the bot is initilized.
 Making sentences and tweeting them can go in the same method, since we'll always be doing both together.
 Lastly, automating can be its own thing.
 If we mock this up, it'll look like this:

 ```python
 class TweetBot: